Top Email Marketing KPIs for High ROI

 - You have the wrong email address;

-- The receiving email server is overloaded, unavailable, or cannot be found.
+- The receiving email server is overloaded, unavailable, or unreachable.

-Usually, when you cannot deliver an email to a particular address, it would be great to remove the address from your email list so that the number of undelivered emails will decrease.
+Usually, when you cannot deliver an email to a particular address, it would be great to remove the address from your email list to decrease the number of undelivered emails.
 However, if the email server is overloaded, you may want to try sending the email again sometime later.

-2. Open Rate is the Gate Keeper of Your Email Marketing Success
+Open Rate Is the Gate Keeper of Your Email Marketing Success

 However, the open rate can be a little misleading.
 While some platforms count emails as opened when users simply open them, others consider an email opened only if the recipient enables images to be displayed or clicks on a link from the email.
 Thus, marketers should also consider their CTR when tracking this email marketing KPI.